-Man United’s sole Premier League win at Stamford Bridge in their past 16 visits came in October 2012 when Sir Alex Ferguson was in charge.
-Branislav Ivanovic and Fernando Torres were sent off in the second half with the score at 2-2.
-Javier Hernandez bagged the winner with 15 minutes to go against the nine-man Blues.
+Man United’s last win of any sort at Stamford Bridge came in October 2012 when Sir Alex Ferguson was in charge.
+Branislav Ivanovic and Fernando Torres were sent off in the second half when the score was 2-2.
+Javier Hernandez scored the winner with 15 minutes to go against nine-men Blues.

 CHELSEA 1 MANCHESTER UNITED 0